 A walk to one of the lookout points in the area offers magnificent views of the rainforest canopy and Chalalan Lake below.
-Back at the lodge, you’ll learn about traditional crafts, farming techniques and food.
+Back at the lodge, learn about traditional crafts, farming techniques, and food.
 Evenings are filled with stories about the community’s history, customs, and beliefs.
-During your Bolivia travel, there’s also plenty of time for hanging in your hammock, browsing the many guidebooks, swimming in the lake and wandering several self-guided trails near the lodge.
+During your Bolivia travel, there’s also plenty of time for hanging in your hammock, browsing the many guidebooks, swimming in the lake, and wandering several self-guided trails near the lodge.
 A stay at Chalalan offers a rare and welcoming glimpse into tribal society and the fascinating world of a thriving rainforest ecosystem.